mightycoco/dpnet/README.md

 ## Configuration

+- Copy `config/app.default.php` to `config/app.php`
-Read and edit `config/app.php` and setup the 'Datasources' and any other configuration relevant for your application.
+- Read and edit `config/app.php` and setup the 'Datasources' and any other configuration relevant for your application.

-Set the facebook app_id and secret as well as redirect_uri to fetch the required app-token
+- Set the facebook app_id and secret as well as redirect_uri to fetch the required app-token